Religious Studies Major

 Check out our latest university catalog for learning goals, course descriptions and suggested plans of study for NC Wesleyan University’s Religious Studies Programs.

-• Clergy
+• Clergy or Ministry

-• Family Counseling
+• Family and Mental Health Counseling

 Wondering what you can do with a degree from NCWU’s Religious Studies major?
 Check out these resources from NCWU Career Development & Leadership and the Occupational Information Network (O*NET).

-Wesleyan is dedicated to assisting students in their professional development offering resources and guidance for hands-on learning experiences through internships, assignments within the courses and job search resources.
+Wesleyan is dedicated to assisting students in their professional development, offering resources and guidance for hands-on learning experiences through internships, assignments within the courses and job search resources.
 Let us help you focus on your education and career at the same time!

 24/7 Tutoring Services.
 Free & Easy.